jlevy/kash/src/kash/docs/markdown/topics/a4_getting_started.md

 Type `workspace` any time to see the current workspace.

-By default, when you are not using the shell inside a workspace directory, or when you run Kash the first time, it uses the default *global workspace*.
+By default, when you are not using the shell inside a workspace directory, or when you run kash the first time, it uses the default *global workspace*.

 Once you create a workspace, you can `cd` into that workspace and that will become the current workspace.
 (If you're familiar with how the `git` command-line works in